danieltjw/aifutures/README.md

         - create environment with stable attractor state for AGIs
         - improve human-AGI compatibility

+---

 ### Timelines

+- No AGI
+    - Powerful Narrow AI might be difficult to impossible to align

-- Fast AGI
+- With AGI
-    - We get friendly AGI before dangerous Narrow or Broad AI
-        - A friendly AGI can be persuaded to help us
+    - A friendly AGI is more likely to be able to align powerful Narrow AI

-- Slow AGI
-    - We get dangerous Narrow or Broad AI without friendly AGI
+---

+### Test for AGI

+In addition to the Turing Test, a Silent Test where the user remains silent and waits for AGI to initiate the conversation.
+This should not be hard-coded by a human.

+The Silent Test checks if an AGI has the autonomy to explore its environment unprompted.

 ---